MuneneCalvin/Dairy-farming-analysis/README.md

             -love feedback

          -challenges
-            -They dont have designated delivery routes
+            -They don't have designated delivery routes
             -Not designed for long distance
             -Accidents
             -fuel  costs